arkCyber/AuroraExt/docs/extensions-causing-issue-other-websites.md

 # Extensions Causing Issue with Other Websites

-Since Page Assist rewrites the Origin header to avoid CORS issues on the Ollama API, this feature causes issues for some users or websites.
+Since Aurora rewrites the Origin header to avoid CORS issues on the Ollama API, this feature causes issues for some users or websites.

 Current known issues: